risingwavelabs/risingwave-docs/cloud/console-overview.md

 ---
 id: console-overview
 title: Query console
-description: The query console is the most intuitive and easy way to connect to and interact with RisingWave Database, offering graphical tools for managing data and visualizing results.
+description: The query console is the most intuitive and easy way to connect to and interact with RisingWave, offering graphical tools for managing data and visualizing results.
 slug: /console-overview
 ---

-The query console is the most intuitive and easy way to interact with RisingWave Database, offering graphical tools for managing data and visualizing results.
+The query console is the most intuitive and easy way to interact with RisingWave, offering graphical tools for managing data and visualizing results.

 <img
 src={require('./images/console.png').default}